meipurued/meipurued/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀
-i'm on this game once every yttd chapter drop but i like all friends even the ones who are scared of me hi scareds
+i'm on this game once every yttd chapter drop i like all friends even the ones who are scared of me hi guys